 TABLE III.
 Position of the level crossing between the S-like and P-like states in Ge QD.
 The value $V{sp}^{cross} = 1.30$ eV belongs to the system examined in Fig. 10.
-Size of the system is specified in terms of the number of atomic layers considered (not counting the passivation layer), α and β refer to different terminations of the structure as explained in Appendix C in detail.
+Size of the system is specified in terms of the number of atomic layers considered (not counting the passivation layer), and α and β refer to different terminations of the structure as explained in Appendix C in detail.

-termination 14 layers 18 layers 22 layers 26 layers

-V{sp}^{cross} α -type 1.30 1.37 1.40 1.46
+Termination 14 layers 18 layers 22 layers 26 layers V{sp}^{cross} (eV) α type β type 1.30 3.00 1.37 2.56 1.40 2.40 1.46 2.30

-(eV) β -type 3.00 2.56 2.40 2.30

-In contrast to the SC and FCC lattice TB models, the degeneracy of levels in Fig. 10 is lower.
-Rather than two triplets seen for the SC and FCC lattice, we find a singlet and a doublet both for the S-like and P-like states.
-Both magnitude and sign (which indicates the ordering of the singlet and the doublet) of the corresponding energy splittings, $\Delta{S,P}$, depend on the QD size and structural details.
-The latter is discussed in Appendix C, and here we focus on the other aspect of $\Delta{S,P}$ that decrease with increasing size of the QD.
-Any change in the energy offset of the S- and P-like levels (for example, due to the changes in $\Delta{S,P}$) in Fig. 10 will change the position of their crossing, V{sp}^{cross} .
+2.3 eV, the OVS occurs, we observe that this reversed ordering of S-like and P-like hole levels persists only down to values $V{sp} \approx 1.2$ eV.
+Character of the envelope functions, that allows us to label the two levels as S and P like, is demonstrated in Figs. 4(c) and 4(d).
+In contrast to the SC and fcc lattice TB models, the degeneracy of levels in Fig. 10 is lower.
+Rather than two triplets seen for the SC and fcc lattices, we find a singlet and a doublet both for the S-like and P-like states.
+Both magnitude and sign (which indicates the ordering of the singlet and the doublet) of the corresponding energy splittings $\Delta{S,P}$ depend on the QD size and structural details.
+The latter is discussed in Appendix C, and here we focus on the other aspect of $\Delta{S,P}$ that decreases with increasing size of the QD.
+Any change in the energy offset of the S- and P-like levels (for example, due to the changes in $\Delta{S,P}$) in Fig. 10 will change the position of their crossing V{sp}^{cross} .
 Consequently, as summarized in Table III, the value of V{sp}^{cross} varies depending on the size of the QD.
-We find that regardless of the QD structure termination (two examples, α -type and β -type, referred to in Table III are precisely defined in Appendix C), these values tend to converge to V{sp}^{cross} that is lower than the bulk value of 2.3 eV.
+We find that regardless of the QD structure termination (two examples, α type and β type, referred to in Table III are precisely defined in Appendix C), these values tend to converge to V{sp}^{cross} that is lower than the bulk value of 2.3 eV.
 Within our TB model of Ge, we can conclude that the OVS becomes the ground state for sufficiently large QDs made of this material.
-In a suitably chosen material, our findings demonstrate that Plike states can be at the top of the VB.
+In a suitably chosen material, our findings demonstrate that P-like states can be at the top of the VB.
 However, for more rigorous verification, there are other factors to be studied in more detail, such as next-nearest-neighbor interactions, spin-orbit interaction, and more elaborate surface passivation treatment.

-Since no effect of QD structure termination and/or passivation is included in the $k \cdot p$ calculations, we conclude that such models cannot quantitatively describe the level positions in QDs.
-However, as long as the surface effects are not dominant, $k \cdot p$ and TB models agree in predicting the energy level reversal for sufficiently strong s-p hybridization.
+In the $k \cdot p$ calculations, effects arising from the atomistic QD structure that we described above are not included.
+This could raise some concerns in quantitative analyses of the level positions in QDs.
+However, as long as the surface effects are not dominant, $k \cdot p$ and TB models well agree in predicting the energy-level reversal for sufficiently strong $s \cdot p$ hybridization.